example42/puppetguide-slides/Beginner/Cover/Cover.md

-# Puppet beginner
+# Puppet Beginner

-A slides deck for presentation to audience with limited, fragmentary or no experience with Puppet.
+A slides deck for audience with limited, fragmentary or no experience with Puppet.

 It's about: